 Urukul is a 4 channel DDS-based frequency synthesizer for the EEM form factor.
 It provides sub-Hz frequency resolution, controlled phase steps, and accurate output amplitude control.
-We offer it in two variants, with either the AD9910 or the AD9912 chip.
+We offer it in two variants, with either the AD9910 (Sinara 4410) or the AD9912 (Sinara 4412) chip.

-With the SU-Servo feature of ARTIQ, the AD9910 variant of Urukul (which has fine amplitude control) can be used in combination with the Sampler ADC to form a laser intensity servo.
+With the SU-Servo feature of ARTIQ, the 4410 DDS (which has fine amplitude control, unlike the 4412) can be used in combination with the 5108 Sampler to form a laser intensity servo.
 In this application, the Urukul card drives AOMs and photodiodes are connected to Sampler to monitor laser intensities.
 When ordering your system, specify that you want SU-Servo integrated into the gateware.

 In regular mode, various DDS features are supported, including frequency, phase and amplitude control, and AD9910 RAM mode.
 See the ARTIQ manual for more details.

 Mirny is a 4 channel wide-band PLL/VCO-based microwave frequency synthesiser.